hanyuwan1990/test_with_winappdriver_java/README.md

   - Passed: TC01 & TC02
   - Not implemented yet: TC03 & TC04

-Reason & Issue:
+Reasons & Issues:
   - For now, I got a stuck issue when swiching window from "Registration" to "Login" screen.
 Drive is lost after doing the switch action.
-Will investigate late.
+So, TC03 and TC04 are not done yet.
+  - Not designed report template yet.